bijay135/docker-php-production/README.md

 ## launch using the master node ip and 9000 port to acess portainer

+- The stacks and servics can be checked easily using portainer

-### You can use cluster visualizer to check the status of all the containers and repliation
+- You can use cluster visualizer to check the status of all the containers and repliation

-### Nginx and PHP is load balanced using round robin

-### Add your project code to WWW folder which will be replicated across nodes by GlusterFS
+## Add your code to `WWW` folder

+- The project will be replicated across node by GlusterFS
-### Redis and Mysql master service will be in master node while replicas in worker nodes

 ## Generate certificates in master node using certbot

-### The certificates will be replicated to all nodes by GlusterFS
+- The certificates will be replicated to all nodes by GlusterFS

+## Access the website using the domain assiciated with master node ip

+- Nginx and PHP is load balanced using round robin

+- Redis and Mysql master service will be in master node while replicas in worker nodes

+- In case of any faults in container, node docker swarm will handle the recovery proccess